coverclock/com-diag-codex/README.md

     ./config
     make

-Clone and build Diminuto 48.4.1, a library I wrote that Codex is built upon.
+Clone and build Diminuto (48.4.1 or later), a library I wrote that Codex is built upon.
 (Later versions of Diminuto may work providing I haven't altered the portions of the API on which Codex depends.)

     cd
     mkdir -p src